gemrb/gemrb.github.io/Modding.md

 Lastly, GemRB made many aspects of the games configurable by editing text files.
 What follows is a list of mod ideas, with the simpler ones requiring minimal effort on your part.
-Many have been gathered in the [**gemrb-tweaks**](https://github.com/lynxlynxlynx/gemrb-mods/tree/master/gemrb-tweaks) mod for an easier install.
+Many have been gathered in the [**gemrb-tweaks**](https://github.com/lynxlynxlynx/gemrb-mods/tree/master/gemrb-tweaks) mod for an easier install and have been removed from this list.

 ## Mod ideas